rosafilgueira/EMB_datastreaming/README.md

 9. Exploring you data in Kibana:

-Open a browser and type: http://IP-ADDRESS:5601
+Open a browser and type: http://IP-address:5601.
+You have several options to visualize your data from elasticsearch.

 ![Figure kibana](https://github.com/rosafilgueira/EMB_datastreaming/blob/master/kibana-screenshot.png)